 Her current board mandates center on client-focused enterprises facing transformative market opportunities and significant execution challenges, often within highly regulated environments.
 These engagements leverage her broad general management experience within consumer goods/services and deep expertise in strategic planning, talent management, stakeholder communications, and oversight of the legal and financial mechanisms underlying rapid enterprise growth.

-Prior to joining RBC Capital Markets, Greg was the Managing Director and Head of iShares Business Development at BlackRock Asset Management Canada Limited.
-Before this, Greg was a Director of Institutional Fixed Income at Dundee Securities and has held various positions at Bank of Montreal including Vice President in a fixed income investment management group that specialized in managing credit risk assets.
+Prior to joining Vanguard Investments Canada, Greg served as the Global Head of ETF Distribution at RBC Capital Markets.
+Before this, he was the Managing Director and Head of iShares Business Development at BlackRock Asset Management Canada Limited.
+Greg also served as a Director of Institutional Fixed Income at Dundee Securities and held increasingly senior positions at Bank of Montreal, including Vice President in a fixed income investment management group that specialized in managing credit risk assets.

-Greg has served on a number of investment industry boards including the Buy-Side Investment Management Association (BIMA) and Women in Capital Markets (WCM).
-He is a Chartered Financial Analyst charterholder and holds a MBA in Economics and Financial Management from Wilfrid Laurier University.
+He is a Chartered Financial Analyst charterholder and holds an HBA in Economics and Financial Management from Wilfrid Laurier University.